varigence/docs/bimlflex/data-vault-bimlflex/hashing-in-data-vault.md

 ---
-uid: bimlflex-hashing-overview
+uid: hashing-in-data-vault
-title: Hashing in BimlFlex
+title: Hashing in BimlFlex for Data Vault
 summary: Documentation regarding hashing in Data Vault for hash-based keys and row checksums for changes to attributes
 varigenceProduct: BimlFlex
 varigenceArticleType: Conceptual